twilexis/old.twilexis.github.io/_posts/2016-08-02-Installing-Forge-and-Liteloader.markdown

 Go to the [Forge website.](http://files.minecraftforge.net/ "Forge")

-Navigate to the correct version of forge and download.
+Navigate to the correct version of forge and download the installer.

 ![alt text](http://imgur.com/0GhWPuu.png)